cnerg/py-template/README.md

 Before submitting a PR, ask yourself: "Have I...."
-* [ ] modularized my code into methods that each have a clear and singular purpose
+* [ ] modularized my code into methods that each have a clear and singular purpose?
-* [ ] included a docstring for every method
+* [ ] included a docstring for every method?
-* [ ] replaced all magic numbers with variables
+* [ ] replaced all magic numbers with variables?
-* [ ] used method names (verbs) and variable names (nouns) that make the code clearly readable
+* [ ] used method names (verbs) and variable names (nouns) that make the code clearly readable?
-* [ ] removed instances of copy/paste code or nearly identical sections of code
+* [ ] removed instances of copy/paste code or nearly identical sections of code?
-* [ ] made good data structure design choices
+* [ ] made good data structure design choices?